The Young Elders

 I had assumed that as such great ambassadors for the church their expenses were covered by the church, but that is not the case.

 He reminded me favorably of actor Josh Gad, who created the role of Elder Cunningham in the original Broadway production of The Book of Mormon.
-Elders Cunningham and Herrera seemed cut from much the same cloth.
+Elders Cunningham and Herrera both seemed cut from much the same cloth: trusting and optimistic in their duties.

 Javier told me he had committed to becoming an LDS missionary after deciding to forego the start of college.
 In his native country of Peru, he said, students must decide on and commit to a major field of study–“career,” he called it–before beginning college.
 Not yet ready to do that, he committed to his faith instead.